xo/usql/README.md

   </i>
 </p>

-Any of the protocol schemes/aliases shown above can be used in conjunction when connecting to a database via the command-line or with the [`\connect` and `\copy` commands][commands]:
+Any of the protocol schemes/aliases above can be used in conjunction when connecting to a database via the command-line or with the [`\connect` and `\copy` commands][commands]: